- Department of Public Health

 - Degrees & Programs

-There are many career options available in the Health Sciences both in clinical settings as well as in other sectors such as public health, policy, technology, and law.
+There are many career options available in Public Health both in clinical settings as well as in other sectors such as public health, policy, technology, and law.

-In the Department of Health Sciences, students have three concentrations to choose from – Public Health, Health Policy, or No Concentration.
+In the Department of Public Health, students have three concentrations to choose from – Public Health, Health Policy, or General Health Sciences.
 Below are brief descriptions of what a career in public health or health policy may entail.

 As a public health professional you will be trained to perform services essential for preventing disease and promoting health: